 Setterfield: Thank you for your note.
 Yes, your suggestion of a change in gravitational constant does potentially answer some of the data that we are getting from outer space and earth as well.
 However, all told, there are five anomalies which require explanation:

 As far as I am aware, there is only one parameter which links all five anomalies, and that is an increase in the strength of the Zero Point Energy with time.
 The increase in the ZPE with time accounts for observed anomalies with mass and gravitation in a way which varying gravitation itself does not – at least not that I have seen formulated in any theory.
 Milgrom has proposed a mechanism to account for the flat rotation curves of galaxies by changing gravitational acceleration in a certain way.
 This overcomes the problem of missing mass in a very helpful manner.
 However, the discrepant phenomena which induced Milgrom’s solution has a different solution in ZPE theory, and one which is just as viable.
-As this point I have not written a paper on this aspect of the subject, but hope to in the near future.
+You might be interested in Zero Point Energy and Relativity.

 In summary, then, while variation in G may explain some phenomena, such as the mass (#3) and time (#4), this leaves the others unexplained still.
 Thank you for pointing out the behavior of G as a dimensionless ratio of volumetric accelerations.
 I find this a helpful suggestion which I will be keeping in mind.